WELCOME TO

 Vice President

-The greatest reward of being a therapist is being able to have an impact in the lives of clients and assist them in the route of living a healthier and happier life.
+The greatest reward of being a therapist is being able to have an impact on the lives of clients and assist them in the pursuit of living a healthier and happier life.
 I look forward to meeting you and starting this journey together.

 Horacio Sanchez, LCSW